All EventsGeneralPartners

 Machine Learning for Smarter Recycling

-For MoeBios, incorporating AI into sorting boosts recovery rates and ensures cleaner, high-quality bioplastics.
+Incorporating AI into sorting systems has substantially boosted recovery rates and ensures consistently cleaner, higher-quality bioplastics.

 Nanotechnology: A Catalyst for Stronger Bioplastics